coolsamson7/inject/README.md

 ```
 Behind the scenes all bean definitions will be validated - e.g. looking for cyclic dependencies or non resolvable dependencies - and all singleton beans will be eagerly constructed.

-Other injections - here property inejctions - can be expressed via the fluent interface
+Other injections - here property injections - can be expressed via the fluent interface

 ```Swift
 environment.define(environment.bean(Foo.self, id: "foo-1")